MundoDele Spanish Grammar

 Resulting state

-Use estar + participle when the result or state is more important than the action.
+Use estar + participle when the result is more important than the action.

 What is the passive voice in Spanish?